mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 If you just want to have a web page to set up your R4875G1, then comment out the api and the mqtt section, enter your wifi credentials and uncomment the "webserver:" section.
 You can compile and upload the bin without ever installing Homeassistant also: https://www.youtube.com/watch?v=BX6tDsux_X4

-If you just need the web interface and don't care about changing anything don't have or don't care about mqtt or Homeassistant, there is a .bin file that you can directly upload to your ESP32 board... instructions are provided in r4875g1-can-web.0.9 bin release info.txt
+If you just need the web interface and don't care about changing anything in the YAML file don't have or don't care about mqtt or Homeassistant, there is a .bin file that you can directly upload to your ESP32 board... instructions are provided in r4875g1-can-web.0.9 bin release info.txt

 This is how the web page looks like: